sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/70-Build-Part3-Instructions.md

 Visually inspect each ESC and verify that the heat shrinks are on properly; there should be no exposed wires and each heat shrink should be a tight fit.

-- Visually inspect that each of the following is stripped and tinned: 4 ESCs, 4 motors, BEC, red and brown wire pair.
+- Visually inspect that each of the following is stripped and tinned: 4 ESCs, 4 motors

 - Do a [connectivity check](https://docs.duckietown.org/daffy/opmanual_sky/out/build_multimeter.html) on the XT60 connector cable; verify there is no short between the red and black wire.